Pantheism: Pre-modern times

+Pantheism "is primarily a polemical term", so there are not many pantheists in Ancient history.

 Early traces of pantheist thought can be found within animistic beliefs and tribal religions throughout the world as an expression of unity with the divine, specifically in beliefs that have no central polytheist or monotheist personas.
 Hellenistic theology makes early recorded reference to pantheism within the ancient Greek religion of Orphism, where pan (the all) is made cognate with the creator God Phanes (symbolizing the universe), and with Zeus, after the swallowing of Phanes.

 Pantheistic tendencies existed in a number of Gnostic groups, with pantheistic thought appearing throughout the Middle Ages.
-These included the beliefs of mystics such as Ortlieb of Strasbourg, David of Dinant, Amalric of Bena, and Eckhart.
+These included the beliefs of mystics such as: Ortlieb of Strasbourg, David of Dinant, Amalric of Bena and Eckhart.

+The Bible affirms pantheism (Acts 17:28, Jeremiah 23:24).
+According to others, Acts 17:28 is not pantheist, but panentheist.
+According to Jacqueline Lagrée, Acts 17:28 could be pantheistic, but panentheism is more accurate for what has been called pantheism.
 The Catholic Church has long regarded pantheistic ideas as heresy.
 Sebastian Franck was considered an early Pantheist.
 Giordano Bruno, an Italian friar who evangelized about a transcendent and infinite God, was burned at the stake in 1600 by the Roman Inquisition.
 He has since become known as a celebrated pantheist and martyr of science.

 The Hindu philosophy of Advaita Vedanta is thought to be similar to pantheism.
 The term Advaita (literally "non-secondness", but usually rendered as "nondualism", and often equated with monism (Note: Form of monism: